fillobissi/Urbanalize/README.md

 # Urbanalize

 Urbanalize is a Python library for geospatial analysis of cities using OpenStreetMap data.
 The library provides tools to compute statistics on road networks and natural areas within a city, enabling detailed analysis of urban infrastructure and natural resources.
+The library have been implemented by Filippo Bissi.

 ---